jbqueru/stepback/AGPL_DETAILS.md

 **Remote Network Interaction**.
-While I realize that this is quite a stretch from the letter of AGPLv3, it's also consistent with the spirit of GPL in general where users of software must be allowed to maintain it and modify it.
+While I realize that this is quite a stretch from the letter of AGPLv3, it's also consistent with the spirit of GPL in general where users of software must be allowed to maintain it and modify it, even in situations where they use software that is not distributed to them.
+See `README.md` for more details.

 # In practice